-The World’s Park: Reconnecting a Regional Park with Its Neighbors is a community engagement partnership between the New York City Parks Department, the Queens Museum, and Design Trust for Public Space, focused on equipping people from diverse communities with the knowledge to seek creative improvements for Flushing Meadows Corona Park (FMCP).
+The World’s Park: Reconnecting a Regional Park with Its Neighbors was a community engagement partnership between the New York City Parks Department, the Queens Museum, and Design Trust for Public Space, focused on equipping people from diverse communities with the knowledge to seek creative improvements for Flushing Meadows Corona Park (FMCP).

 In 2014, with the intention of building on the strong community momentum generated by local organizations who came together to protect the park from commercial developments and raise the issue of park equity, the Queens Museum and NYC Parks submitted a proposal to the Design Trust for Public Space, as part of their 2014 request for projects called The Energetic City: Connectivity in the Public Realm.
 The proposal outlined an innovative plan for seeking community-driven proposals for improving connectivity between the park and the surrounding neighborhoods by recruiting neighbors to participate in an experimental ‘Community Design School.’
 The process involved extensive outreach to every neighborhood surrounding the park and to a wide variety of civic, immigrant, and environmental stewardship organizations that had been involved in the park’s protection and care.
 The process also involved recruiting a Design Education fellow and a Participatory Design Fellow to co-facilitate the Community Design School along with the Queens Museum’s community organizer.